MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-sandbox-instances.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-A Sandbox instance is any non-production instance of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)].
+A Sandbox instance is any non-Production instance of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)].
 Isolated from production, a Sandbox instance is the place to safely develop and test application changes with low risk.

 > [!NOTE]
 > With [!INCLUDE[pn_crm_8_2_0_online](../includes/pn-crm-8-2-0-online.md)], we no longer require a minimum purchase amount to receive a free Sandbox instance.
 If you've purchased a subscription and have not received a free Sandbox instance, you will be provided one when you purchase full Dynamics 365 for Customer Engagement Enterprise licenses.
 There is a limit of one free Sandbox instance per tenant.
 You can also purchase additional Sandbox instances.
 For more information, see [Dynamics 365 for Customer Engagement pricing and licensing](http://go.microsoft.com/fwlink/p/?LinkID=321102).